TERMINOLOGY FOR MOTORBIKE PARTS AND REPAIRS

 V

-Valve clearance (Khe hở su páp) Also called valve adjustment or valve lash.
-This is the space between the valve stem and the rocker arm.
+Valve clearance (Khe hở su páp), also called valve adjustment or valve lash, is the gap between the valve stem and the rocker arm.
+Proper clearance is essential for correct engine performance and longevity.

-If you have any terminology to add please feel free to contact us.
-You can help our customers to have a better motorbiking experience.
-Many thanks.
+If you have any additional terminology to suggest, please feel free to contact us.
+Your input can help our customers enjoy a safer and better motorbiking experience in Vietnam.

 Other Essential Things